-Option Exercises and Stock Vested for Fiscal 2017
+Option Exercises and Stock Vested for Fiscal 2016

-Opti on Awards Stock Av vards Name and Principal Position Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (#)1 Value Realized on Vesting (\$)2 Stanley M. Bergman Chairman and Chief Executive Officer (Principal Executive Officer) 0 \$0 242,576 \$20,925,705 James P. Breslawski Vice Chairman, President 0 \$0 31,586 \$2,734,650 Karen Prange Executive Vice President of Henry Schein, Inc. and Chief Executive Officer of Global Animal Health, Medical and Dental Surgical Group 0 \$0 0 \$0 Steven Paladino Executive Vice President and Chief Financial Officer (Principal Financial Officer) 0 \$0 28,642 \$2,479,807 Gerald A. Benjamin Executive Vice President and Chief Administrative Officer 0 \$0 28,642 \$2,479,807
+Opt tion Awards Stock Awards Name and Principal Position Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (#)1 Value Realized on Vesting (\$) Stanley M. Bergman Chairman and Chief Executive Officer (Principal Executive Officer) 0 \$0 27,098 \$4,610,996 James P. Breslawski President of Henry Schein, Inc. and Chief Executive Officer of Henry Schein Global Dental Group 0 \$0 13,028 \$2,209,485 Steven Paladino Executive Vice President and Chief Financial Officer (Principal Financial Officer) 0 \$0 12,085 \$2,049,318 Gerald A. Benjamin Executive Vice President and Chief Administrative Officer 0 \$0 12,085 \$2,049,318 Karen Prange Executive Vice President of Henry Schein, Inc. and Chief Executive Officer of Global Animal Health, Medical and Dental Surgical Group 0 \$0 0 \$0

-1 For each Named Executive Officer (other than Mr. Bergman), such amount represents (i) performance-based restricted stock/units (three-year cliff vesting) granted on February 27, 2014 and (ii) time-based restricted stock/units (four-year cliff vesting) granted on March 1, 2013.
-For Mr. Bergman, such amount represents (i) performance-based restricted stock/units granted on November 15, 2011 in connection with the renewal of his employment agreement in 2011, which vested on the later of December 31, 2016 and the date the Compensation Committee certified the performance goals had been satisfied with respect to the five year vesting period (February 23, 2017) and (ii) performance-based restricted stock/units (three-year cliff vesting) granted on February 27, 2014.
+For each Named Executive Officer (other than Mr. Bergman), such amount represents (i) performance-based restricted stock/units (three-year cliff vesting) granted on March 1, 2013 and (ii) time-based restricted stock/units (four-year cliff vesting) granted on March 2, 2012.
+For Mr. Bergman, such amount represents performance-based restricted stock/units (three-year cliff vesting) granted on March 1, 2013.

-2 The value realized from vesting of restricted stock/units is deemed to be the market value of the common stock on the date of vesting, multiplied by the number of shares of common stock underlying the restricted stock/units that vested.
-The closing market price on February 23, 2017 was \$85.96, the closing market price on February 27, 2017 was \$86.77 and the closing market price on March 1, 2017 was \$86.00.
+The value realized from vesting of restricted stock/units is deemed to be the market value of the common stock on the date of vesting, multiplied by the number of shares of common stock underlying the restricted stock/units that vested.
+The closing market price on March 1, 2016 was \$170.16 and the closing market price on March 2, 2016 was \$168.93.

-Nonqualified Deferred Compensation for Fiscal 2017
+Nonqualified Deferred Compensation for Fiscal 2016